open-AIMS/GBR-reef-guidance-assessment/README.md

 The bathymetry data structure is then copied (so metadata on its extent, projection, etc. are retained), and finally, the wave data is copied across.

+##### ACA Data

+ACA raster data is in crs WGS 84 4326.
+This is used throughout the ACA preparation and analysis steps.

 ## Presentation